CalPolyCSC/thesis-template/README.md

 The current file includes the ```lipsum``` package for the placeholder text used in the example thesis.
 This package should be removed in your thesis.
 This file also contains an example of the package and libraries that might be needed for using [TikZ](https://tikz.dev/).
-Finally, this file also contains an example of how to perform grouping in your nomenclature (List of Symbols) using the ```nomencl``` package.
+Finally, this file also contains an example of how to perform grouping in your nomenclature (list of symbols) using the ```nomencl``` package.
 Your thesis advisor might have a preferred way of organizing your nomenclature, so this code will need to be changed to suit your needs.

 The ```abstract.tex``` file should contain the text associated with your abstract.